 In the past, we used to write our resumé to persuade the person reading it that we were the most suitable candidate for the job.
 Nowadays, advances in technology force us to convince someone else first.
 A robot that screens your document using Artificial Intelligence (AI).
-Yes, today your Curriculum Vitae (CV) is more likely to be discarded by a machine than reviewed by the eyes of a human recruiter.
-Are we aware of the impact technology is producing on the way we write our Curriculum Vitae (CV)?
+Yes, today, your Curriculum Vitae (CV) is more likely to be discarded by a machine than reviewed by the eyes of a human recruiter.
+Are we aware of technology’s impact on how we write our Curriculum Vitae (CV)?
 Are we educating our students with this up-to-date knowledge to help them get the job?
 Educational systems should provide students with updated tools and training to better navigate the labor market.

 Applying for a job today is much simpler than it used to be.
 You access a website (such as a Job Portal), fill in a few details, upload your CV and you are done.
 While this is very convenient for applicants, it poses a challenge for recruiters: How to process a skyrocketing number of CVs that yields a poor ratio of suitable candidates?
 Today the answer is being provided by technology.
 Given such a waste rate, Companies find very convenient to delegate the operational process of reviewing CVs to a machine (or artificial intelligence, A.I.), allowing (human) recruiters to process a smaller and more manageable number of applications.